 8. Not being more careful when choosing a roommate

 Almost every college student has a roommate that doesn’t end up being a good match at some point or another.
 I regret not being more thoughtful about who I lived with.
-I definitely wish I had been more mindful of who I signed a lease with and made sure that our living styles were compatible–such as what time the other person wakes up and goes to bed, if they like having people over, if they are clean or messy, and if they are loud or quiet.
+I wish I had been more mindful of who I signed a lease with and made sure that our living styles were compatible — such as what time the other person wakes up and goes to bed, if they like having people over, if they are clean or messy, and if they are loud or quiet.

 9. Getting mad at myself for making mistakes

 I regret beating myself up over small things.
 I wish I had realized that college is a time to learn and grow as a person.
 I think I entered college thinking everything had to be perfect.
 I would often let small things ruin my whole day.
-I have learned to not let little things get to me and that it’s okay to make mistakes and learn from them.
+I have learned not to let little things get to me and that it’s okay to make mistakes and learn from them.

 While I have regrets, they do not detract from the fact that I’ve had some of the best memories of my life in the past four years.
-I know I have grown and broadened my horizons and I’m excited for what the future holds.
+I know I have grown and broadened my horizons, and I’m excited for what the future holds.
 College is a unique experience for everyone.
-My final piece of advice is enjoy each day because it goes by very fast!
+My final piece of advice is to enjoy each day because it goes by very fast!